ibrhmch/Board-Game-Socials-Web-App/docs/design.md

 `Analyzer` will collate the news instances from said queue, and persist it in the database with the required relational constraints.

+## News
+- The list of news is a placeholder and will be replaced with the Collector and Analyser.

 ## Database
 We are using a Postgres database.
 Some key design decisions:
 - Our database is named `goodboards`, and all tables are defined under a single schema `goodboards`.